manavg23/CodeQuest/README.md

-### Chat-with-Your-Code
+### CodeQuest

 **Overview**
-Chat-with-Your-Code is an interactive chatbot application that lets users engage with their codebase using Google Gemini.
+CodeQuest is an interactive chatbot application that lets users engage with their codebase using Google Gemini.
 Developed with Streamlit, it provides an intuitive chat interface for querying and exploring code.

 **Features**
 - **GitHub Integration**: Users can input their Google Gemini API key and the name of their GitHub repository.
 The repository is then cloned, segmented, and embedded for interactive use.